egel-lang/egel-lang.github.io/index.md

 A REPL, batch mode, and command mode evaluation are supported.

-The interpreter is in an beta state, ready for shipping.
+The interpreter is in a beta state, ready for shipping.
 The language is fixed and seems to run without problems but libraries are either undeveloped or subject to change.